toddcf/toddcf-author/README.md

 - Each novel and short story has its own dedicated page for music.
 - Album title (text): style hover effects, etc.
-- Nav:
-  - Drops down when user scrolls down.
-- Footer:
-  - Contains Amazon Associates link wording.
-  - Copyright automatically updates current year.
 - Make mobile responsive.

 ### Bonus Content

-- Improve styling of bonus content signup form.
+- Switch to an embedded bonus content signup form.

 ### Contact

+- Single page (no scroll).
 - Paste in original form for now, since it was at least functional.
+- Style it up.